AdamDivall/CfCT-Amazon-GuardDuty/readme.md

 There is an overarching assumption that you already have [Customisation for Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) deployed within your Control Tower Environment.

 1. Clone the GitHub Repo to your local device.
 2. Create an S3 Bucket where you'll then upload the `guardduty.zip` file to.
 Make a note of the bucket name and the prefix to the `guarduty.zip`.
+Note: The region where you create the bucket will need to be in the region of the Control Tower home region since that is where the Lambda Function will be created.

 ### Installation